magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 `output.js` JS file.

 > NOTE 4
 > The warning is no longer printed out from the version 0.3.0 of boot-test-cljs.
-Nonetheless I prefer to continue to use the old version 0.2.1 for a reason that will be clearer later.
+> Nonetheless I prefer to continue to use the old version 0.2.1 since the new one is still facing some problems [12].

 Now repeat the same experiments we did previously by modifying the unit test assertion in